 - Kosher salt

 - Place first 7 ingredients in bread machine pan in order listed.

 - Try and make sure that the yeast is by the sugar, not the salt.

-- Place in bread machine, start white, dough cycle (not the full bread).
+- Place in bread machine, start white, dough, large cycle (not the full bread).

-- Once cycle is finished, grease a cookie sheet with butter, oil or non-stick spray.
+- Once cycle is finished, line a cookie sheet with parchment paper, or spray with non-stick spray.